KaustubhDamania/Loan-er/README.md

 ### Note

- This repository / project was a part of Code Adventure 2019 which secured a 1st position.
+ This repository / project was a part of Code Adventure 2019 which secured the 1st position.